LiteLDev/liteloaderbds-documentation/en/Usage.md

 1. Download the corresponding version of `LiteLoaderBDS.zip` from <https://github.com/LiteLDev/LiteLoader/releases>.
 2. Unzip the downloaded file into the BDS directory.
-3. Run `LLPeEditor.exe` in the BDS directory.
+3. Run `PeEditor.exe` in the BDS directory.
 4. Run `bedrock_server_mod.exe` in the BDS directory to start the server.

 ### Installing on a Linux distribution